pengowray/ft8play/README.md

    - [ ] The 'explainer', which explains the meaning of QSO text in plain English, could be expanded to cover more cases.
 It's a lot of if-then-else statements.
 The code is simple and easy to follow.
 It's in `ft8_explain.js`.
 Find QSOs where the explainer doesn't make sense and add a new case.
    - [ ] If you're more into audio visual stuff, you could try to add a spectrogram or waterfall display of the audio.
 See `views_viz.js`; [wavesurfer.js](https://wavesurfer.xyz/example/spectrogram/?scroll) looks good.
    - [ ] Or try to work out what kind of .wav files WSJT-X is expecting from file > open.
-   - [ ] Have you noticed this is just another to do list in second person?
    - [ ] If you're more of a mathematical or puzzle person, you could try porting or creating a solver for LDPC errors, and adding an interface to let ther user add a tab with the corrected message.
 So far there's a solver which attempts a single step of flipping the most wrong-looking bits.
+   - [ ] Have you noticed this is just a to do list in second person?
    - [ ] If you're interested in information design, you could try designing and implementing a visualization of the graycode to binary conversion process in the blocks of bits data view that I should probably label with a better name.
-The challenge is to make it difficult for the viewer to glance at the diagram and confuse the gray code for binary code.
+The challenge is to add gray code (the values of the symbols), so that when glancing at the diagram it is difficult to confuse the gray code and binary code.
    - [ ] If you want to force this tool to be something actually useful, you could try adding a way to decode FT8 audio.
    - [ ] If you're into messing with javascript, find a nice way to make the browser back button work within the tool, and make a url format for sharing messages.
    - [ ] If you're a developer of amateur radio software, learn to use [Git](https://en.wikipedia.org/wiki/Git).